 The Ngaro people

 The Whitsundays form the traditional lands of the Ngaro people, who archaeologists report settled in the region approximately 8,000 years ago.
-The many islands and the surrounding waters, provided a bounty of food and ideal opportunities for shelter, making it a hospitable place to live and settle.
+The islands and surrounding waters provided a rich source of food and natural shelter, supporting a deep connection to Country that continues today.

 The naming of The Whitsundays